 NOTE: It would not be unusual for a new machine, after the initial 5 or 10 hours of operation, to begin to not travel straight (this is due to the break-in of the transmissions).
-In this case, proceed to Straight Ground Travel Adjustment - Step 5.
+In this case, proceed to Straight Ground Travel Adjustment - Step 5 on page 90.